HomeArticlesGuideCholesterol & Heart Health

 Step 2: Get Your LDL Value (If It's Not on Your Report)

-LDL is the number most commonly cited when doctors discuss cardiovascular risk, since it's the primary lipoprotein associated with arterial plaque buildup.
+LDL is the number most commonly cited when doctors discuss cardiovascular risk, since it's the primary lipoprotein tied to arterial plaque buildup.

 Step 3: Check Your VLDL

-VLDL (Very Low-Density Lipoprotein) carries triglycerides through your bloodstream and is almost never measured directly — it's estimated as your triglyceride value divided by 5.
-The VLDL Calculator performs this estimate automatically from your triglyceride number.
+VLDL (Very Low-Density Lipoprotein) carries triglycerides through your bloodstream and almost never gets measured directly.
+It's estimated as your triglyceride value divided by 5.
+The VLDL Calculator runs this estimate automatically from your triglyceride number.

-While VLDL gets less attention than LDL or HDL, an elevated triglyceride-driven VLDL value is still a meaningful signal, particularly when combined with other risk factors.
+VLDL gets less attention than LDL or HDL, but an elevated triglyceride-driven VLDL value still carries meaning, particularly when combined with other risk factors.

 Step 4: Screen for Metabolic Syndrome

-Metabolic syndrome is a cluster of five risk factors — elevated waist circumference, high blood pressure, high fasting blood sugar, high triglycerides, and low HDL — that together significantly increase cardiovascular and diabetes risk.
-It's typically diagnosed when three or more of the five criteria are present, even if no single value is dramatically abnormal on its own.
+Metabolic syndrome is a cluster of five risk factors, elevated waist circumference, high blood pressure, high fasting blood sugar, high triglycerides, and low HDL, that together raise cardiovascular and diabetes risk significantly.
+Doctors typically diagnose it when three or more of the five criteria show up, even if no single value looks dramatically abnormal on its own.

 The Metabolic Syndrome Calculator checks your values against these standard diagnostic thresholds, giving you a clearer signal than looking at any single lab value in isolation.